Carotid artery surgery

 The surgery takes about 2 hours.
 After the procedure, your surgeon may do a test to confirm that the artery has been opened.

 This procedure is done if your health care provider has found narrowing or a blockage in your carotid artery.
-Your doctor will have done one or more tests to see how much the carotid artery is blocked.
+Your health care provider will have done one or more tests to see how much the carotid artery is blocked.

 Surgery to remove the buildup in your carotid artery may be done if the artery is narrowed by more than 70%.

 If you have had a stroke or temporary brain injury, your provider will consider whether treating your blocked artery with surgery is safe for you.

-Other treatment options your doctor will discuss with you are:
+Other treatment options your provider will discuss with you are:

 Carotid angioplasty and stenting is likely to be used when carotid endarterectomy would not be safe.